sindresorhus/type-fest/readme.md

 - [`ArrayValues`](source/array-values.d.ts) - Provides all values for a constant array or tuple.
 - [`ArraySplice`](source/array-splice.d.ts) - Creates a new array type by adding or removing elements at a specified index range in the original array.
 - [`ArrayTail`](source/array-tail.d.ts) - Extracts the type of an array or tuple minus the first element.
+- [`ArrayTailDeep`](source/array-tail-deep.d.ts) - Extracts the type of an array or tuple minus the first N element, where N is the specified depth.
 - [`SetFieldType`](source/set-field-type.d.ts) - Create a type that changes the type of the given keys.
 - [`Paths`](source/paths.d.ts) - Generate a union of all possible paths to properties in the given object.
 - [`SharedUnionFields`](source/shared-union-fields.d.ts) - Create a type with shared fields from a union of object types.